 So How Do You Write Down Your Prayers?

-First, think about a specific thing or person you want to pray for before you start writing.
+First, think about a specific thing or person you want to pray for before writing.
 Keeping your topic to one or two things gives you clarity and purpose in your prayers.

 Second, begin writing as if you are writing God a letter.
 You can even start with the words, "Dear God."
-With that one or two thoughts in mind, begin to tell Him your concerns.
+With those one or two thoughts in mind, tell Him your concerns.

-Once you have written your letter and research scriptures, it is time to read it aloud to God.
+Once you have written your letter and researched the scriptures, it is time to read it aloud to God.

 Last, keep your prayers in a notebook or any place for safekeeping.
 Save your prayers to read at a later time.
-This way, you can go back to them and see what you prayed for and how God answered them.
+This way, you can return to them and see what you prayed for and how God answered them.

 Writing your prayers is a powerful practice.
 It forces you to pay attention to what you are asking God to do.
 Your words are staring right back at you, making you focus on the matters of your heart.
-If that is not enough, when you add scriptures, it reminds you of God's promises, which can make your prayers that much more effective.
+If that is not enough, adding scriptures reminds you of God's promises, making your prayers much more effective.